geneatwell/Getting-and-Cleaning-Data-Course-Project/codebook.md

 The variables used in the program run_analysis.R are as follows:

-xtest, ytest and test.subject are the files read from the original dataset and bound together using cbind to create the TestSubjectXY file.
+xtest, ytest and test.subject are the files that were read from the original datasets UCI HAR Dataset/test/X_test.txt UCI HAR Dataset/test/Y_test.txt and UCI HAR Dataset/test/subject_test.txt respectively and bound together using cbind to create the TestSubjectXY file.

-xtrain, ytrain and train.subject are the files read from the original dataset and bound together using cbind to create the TrainSubjectXY file.
+xtrain, ytrain and train.subject are the files read from the original datasets UCI HAR Dataset/train/X_test.txt UCI HAR Dataset/train/Y_test.txt and UCI HAR Dataset/train/subject_test.txt respectively and bound together using cbind to create the TrainSubjectXY file.

+xtest and xtrain had column headings added that came from the UCI HAR Dataset/features.txt file.  test.subject and train.subject had one variable and they were named Subject.  ytest and ytrain had a single variable whose column was named Activities.

 TrainSubjectXY and TestSubjectXY were then bound using rbind to create the file SingleFile.
-Duplicate rows are eliminated into the file SingleFileNoDups to create a file that will be parsed for certain variables.
+Duplicate rows are eliminated from the file into SingleFileNoDups to create a file that will be parsed for certain variables.

 stdmean is created using the SingleFileNoDups file and selecting only columns that contain a mean and standard deviation calculation.
+In this case, I was looking for std() and mean() in each variable. stdmean is the file with those specific variables included.

-ActivityLabels reads in the cryptic names of all the activities performed(numeric and text) and work is done on that file to create understandable, English language labels for the activities.
+ActivityLabels reads in the cryptic names of all the activities performed(numeric and text) from the file UCI HAR Dataset/activity_labels.txt and work is done on that file to create understandable, English language labels for the activities.
+Specifically, I first eliminated the underscore(_) from all the names in the second column of ActivityLabels, turned all the names into lower case and then capitalized the first letter of each separate word.
+The two columns were named Activities and Subject for later merging activities.

 MergedData is the data file that contains the merging of stdmean and ActivityLabels.
+There is an extra column referring to the coded activities as a numeric value between 1 and 6 and that column is eliminated since it will not be needed.

 Names is a file that was edited to contain column names that are not cryptic and more explanatory.
+The t was changed to Time, f was changed to Frequency, std() was changed to STD and mean() was changed to Mean. x, y and z were respectively changed to X Axis, Y Axis and Z Axis.
+These changes were then added to the measurements they accompanied.

 GroupedBy is the MergedData file grouped by Subject and Activity columns.